Loading...

 A real estate investment is generally considered one of the most stable investments.
 I find farmland to be a particularly attractive investment because:

-- Supply is limited
+• Supply is limited

-- Historical returns have been good
+• Historical returns have been good

-- Land values tend to appreciate
+• Land values tend to appreciate

-- As the population grows, the demand for food will grow
+• As the population grows, the demand for food will grow

-- Investing in farmland fits with my ESG investment goals
+• Investing in farmland fits with my ESG investment goals

 Both AcreTrader and FarmTogether are well-established companies.
 They have excellent management teams that understand financial markets and agriculture.

-Both also are excellent platforms for investing in this asset class.
+Both are also excellent platforms for investing in this asset class.
 Both are very selective in choosing the projects they will offer for funding.
 Both offer free signup and the opportunity for me to choose my investments.

 Once I choose an investment on either platform, I will pay fees for closing transactions and for the company to manage the farm.
 However, I am very willing to pay a management fee because I don’t have to become an expert in agriculture to derive benefits from my investment.

-Each of the two options has its own unique strengths.
+Each of the two options has its unique strengths.
 AcreTrader has a more conservative strategy, although neither platform chooses high-risk investments.
 FarmTogether offers other investment options besides crowdfunding, including a sustainable Farm Fund.

 Related Resources